Skip to main content

 Can you buy your primary residence through an SCI?

 Yes, it is legally possible, but rarely advantageous.
 You lose the capital gains tax exemption on resale (reserved for primary residences held directly), you cannot access certain first-time buyer loans, and the SCI taxed under corporate income tax (IS) means capital gains are taxed without the duration-based allowances.
-An SCI for a primary residence only makes sense in very specific cases, particularly for unmarried couples wishing to organize ownership flexibly.
+An SCI for a primary residence only makes sense in very specific cases, particularly for unmarried couples wishing to organise ownership flexibly.

 SCI under income tax (IR) or corporate tax (IS): which regime to choose for investing in Paris?